MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/6-design-security-for-resiliency-strategy.md

 architecture and recovering from failures such as data loss, major downtime, or ransomware incidents

-To assess the reliability of a workloads using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review] (/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess the reliability of a workload using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

-Required Media From, if possible:[https://docs.microsoft.com/azure/architecture/framework/resiliency/overview](/azure/architecture/framework/resiliency/overview)

 In traditional application development, there has been a focus on increasing the mean time between failures (MTBF).
 This effort was spent